nm004/btrfs-snapshot-systemd-service/README.md

 Btrfs snapshot systemd service
 ====================================

-This makes a snapshot of subvolumes regularly and deletes old snapshots (optional).
+This makes a snapshot of subvolumes regularly and deletes old snapshots.

 Install
 -----------